 The result of assigning 1 resource to the task is shown below.
 The duration retained the orginal text value and work increased to 8 hours because the resource was assigned using the units value of 1.
-If the units value would have been 2, 16 hours would have been calculated.
+If the units value used had been 2, 16 hours would have been calculated.